free-audio/clap-wrapper/README.md

 --no-input               output only, even for a plugin with an audio input --sample-rate <hz>
 --buffer-size <frames>
---no-gui                 run without a window; end it with ^C --list-apis              backends this build has, and what each one can see --list-devices           audio devices for the chosen (or default) api --list-midi-inputs       MIDI input ports; all of them are bound
+--midi-input <spec>      a port name, part of one, or an index; repeatable --no-midi                bind no MIDI input at all --no-gui                 run without a window; end it with ^C --list-apis              backends this build has, and what each one can see --list-devices           audio devices for the chosen (or default) api --list-midi-inputs       MIDI input ports, and which ones would be opened
 ```

-Device *names* are the thing to pass: the numeric ids RtAudio reports are
+Device and port *names* are the thing to pass: the numeric ids RtAudio reports
+are per-run handles, not stable identifiers — the same card can be `[130]` in
-per-run handles, not stable identifiers.
-A name is matched exactly if it can
+one listing and `[131]` in the next.
+A name is matched exactly if it can be and
-be and otherwise as a unique fragment, so `--output-device HDMI` will usually
+otherwise as a unique fragment, so `--output-device HDMI` will usually do.

-do.
+Every MIDI input port is opened unless `--midi-input` names the ones you want.

+These flags are overrides on top of the persisted standalone settings, and are
+not written back to them: a flag configures one run.
+A device, rate or port
+which was named and does not exist is a startup error (exit 5) rather than
+something quietly replaced with a default.

 By default the standalone prefers PulseAudio, then JACK, then ALSA, taking the
 first which actually has a device — RtAudio's own order would settle on raw